zawadneak/react-fastfeet/README.md

 :rocket: The Challenge
 ------------------
 This challenge was proposed at a [**Rocketseat**](https://rocketseat.com.br/) GoSack bootcamp!
 The main objective is creating a front-end application for a imaginary delivery company.
-The back-end NodeJS server can be seen [here](https://github.com/lucascassilha/node-fastfeet)
+The back-end NodeJS server can be seen [here](https://github.com/lucascassilha/node-fastfeet) and the moblie application [here](https://github.com/lucascassilha/react-native-fastfeet)

 The challenge GitHub page can be seen [here](https://github.com/Rocketseat/bootcamp-gostack-desafio-09#desafio-09-front-end-do-meetapp)
 (Brazilian Portuguese)